Albro3459/StreamTrack/README.md

 ## Installation

-Follow these steps to set up and run What Were Watching locally:
+Follow these steps to set up and run Stream Track locally:

 ### 1. Clone the repository
 ```sh